covidgraph/motherlode/README.md

 The graph is fed by many independet scripts or scripts that are building on each other (called **dataloaders** here)

-Motherlode helps to load these scripts in the correct sequence.
+Motherlode helps to load these dataloaders in the correct sequence.

 Scope of Motherlode is